cole22simpson/team-profile-generator/README.md

   <br>
   Email me at cole22simpson@gmail.com

-  (The sample file is in the dist folder.)
+  (The sample file is in the dist folder.
+Open with movies and tv to see more than 5 pixels.)